Skip to main content

 What evidence-based medications are available to treat AUD?

-To date, three medications have been approved by the FDA to help prevent a return to heavy drinking.
-You don’t need specialized training or licensing to prescribe these non-addicting medications, so they are no more complicated to prescribe than those for other common medical conditions.
-As with treatment for other mental health conditions, such as depression, if a patient does not respond well to one medication, it is often worthwhile to try another.
+Three medications are approved by the FDA to treat AUD.8,9 You don’t need specialized training or licensing to prescribe these non-addicting medications, so they are no more complicated to prescribe than those for other common medical conditions.
+As with treatment for other mental health conditions, such as depression, if a patient does not respond well to one medication, it is often helpful to try another.

-If you are considering prescribing AUD medications, you can find support in several clinician’s guides (see Resources, below).11–14 Some primary care physicians may be more comfortable prescribing AUD medications if they have prescribing support from addiction specialists or pharmacists as well as behavioral health support for follow-up.9 If you would like to partner with a specialist prescriber or therapist, you can find them using the Navigator.
+If you are considering prescribing AUD medications, you can find support in several clinician guidelines (see Resources, below).14–17 Some primary care physicians may be more comfortable prescribing AUD medications if they have prescribing support from addiction specialists or pharmacists as well as behavioral healthcare for follow-up.12 If you would like to partner with a specialist prescriber or therapist, you can find them using the Navigator.

 What mutual support group choices are available?

-Research suggests that three of the largest known secular groups in the U.S.—SMART Recovery, LifeRing, and Women for Sobriety—appear comparable in effectiveness to 12-step programs for people who have a goal of abstinence.15 People in any of these mutual help groups have greater success in achieving abstinence if they become actively involved with their group, as measured by, for example, meeting attendance, having a sponsor or close friend in the group, or volunteering for the group.15
+Research suggests that three of the largest known secular groups in the U.S.—SMART Recovery, LifeRing, and Women for Sobriety—appear comparable in effectiveness to 12-step programs for people who have a goal of abstinence.18 People in any of these mutual support groups have greater success in achieving abstinence if they become actively involved with their group, as measured by, for example, regular meeting attendance, having a sponsor or close friend in the group, or volunteering for the group.18

 What are the different levels of intensity for AUD treatment?